Vicious (TV series): Reception

 Vicious was met with generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reports an 80% "Fresh" rating based on ten reviews which are all from American critics in 2014.
+The review aggregator website Rotten Tomatoes reports an 80% "Fresh" rating based on ten reviews.

 Keith Watson of Metro wrote a favourable review, calling Vicious "nostalgic fun".

 Morgan Jeffery of Digital Spy wrote a mixed review, finding the show an "uncomfortable blend of coarse humour and '70s sitcom-style cosiness".
 Describing the script as "lazy", he thought that the show couldn't "decide if it wants to be edgy and rude or traditional fun for all the family", but praised the "strong" cast, ultimately awarding the series two out of five stars.

 Kevin O'Sullivan of the Sunday Mirror called it a "horrible half-hour of 1970s-style net curtain cosiness" in a negative review of ITV's Monday night comedy offerings.
 In a 29 April 2013 review in the Telegraph, Benjamin Secher claimed it is "the least funny new comedy in recent memory", giving it 1 out of 5 stars.
 He also wrote that "the script fell disastrously flat".
 Writing in the London Evening Standard, Brian Sewell described the series as "a spiteful parody that could not have been nastier had it been devised and written by a malevolent and recriminatory heterosexual".

 The series was twice nominated for the GLAAD Media Award for Outstanding Comedy Series while the finale was nominated for Outstanding TV Movie or Limited Series.

 DVD release

 The first series of Vicious was released on DVD in the UK on 20 November 2013 by 4DVD.
 The second series was released on 13 July 2015.
-Neither release contains the 2013 Christmas special which remains unreleased on DVD in the UK so far (though it is available on the North American release).
+Neither release contains the 2013 Christmas special which remains unreleased on DVD in the UK so far, though it is available on the season 1 releases in Australia and the US.
+The finale special was only released on DVD in the US.